-BUFFERYARD.
-A unit of land and any structures such as fences, walls, or berms that may be required between different land uses to eliminate or minimize conflicts between them.
-Example: an area of trees or landscaping between larger residential lots in 1 city and smaller residential lots or commercial development in another city.
+BUFFERYARDBUFFER YARD.
+A unit of land and any structures such as fences, walls, or berms that may be required between different land uses on adjacent lots to eliminate or minimize conflicts between them.
+Example: an area of trees or landscaping between larger residential lots in one city and smaller residential lots or commercial development in another city.